gatran/DSC80_Projects/README.md

 which is not missing by design or NMAR, and finishing up with a hypothesis test.

-In the second file (outages2), I used the same cleaning procedures on the dataset as the previous file, then created a Baseline model, then a final model and evaluated the fairness of the final model with Scikit learn.
+In the second file (outages2), I used the same cleaning procedures on the dataset as the previous file, then created a Baseline model, then a final model and evaluated the fairness of the final model using Scikit learn throughout the entire file.